newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ```

-we start the application with instantiating a SpriteBatch and a BitmapFont.
+We start the application with instantiating a SpriteBatch and a BitmapFont.
 It is a bad practice to create multiple objects that can be shared instead (see [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)).
 The SpriteBatch object is used to render objects onto the screen, such as textures; and the BitmapFont object is used, along with a SpriteBatch, to render text onto the screen.
 We will touch more on this in the Screen classes.

-then, we set the Screen of the Game to a MainMenuScreen object, with a Drop instance as its first and only parameter.
+Next, we set the Screen of the Game to a `MainMenuScreen` object, with a Drop instance as its first and only parameter.

 A common mistake is to forget to call `super.render()` with a Game implementation.
-Without this call, the Screen that you set in the create() method will not be rendered!
+Without this call, the Screen that you set in the `create()` method will not be rendered!

-finally, another reminder to dispose of objects!
+Finally, another reminder to dispose of objects!
 [Further reading.](https://code.google.com/p/libgdx/wiki/AssetManager)

 ## The Main Menu ##

-now, lets get into the nitty-gritty of the MainMenuScreen class.
+Now, let's get into the nitty-gritty of the MainMenuScreen class.

 ```java